Substance Use

 The Dangers of Lorazepam Addiction

 If the patient does not also talk to a mental health provider and develop healthy coping strategies, they will likely keep taking lorazepam.
-Over time, they might even need to take higher doses to achieve the same results.
+Over time, they might even need to take higher doses of lorazepam to achieve the same results.

 Eventually, they could develop a physical dependence that leads to further benzodiazepine abuse.
 At this point, the patient might need substance abuse treatment to stop using the drug.